ansys/pystk/doc/source/api/ansys/stk/core/graphics/IModelArticulationCollection.rst

 IModelArticulationCollection
 ============================

-.. py:class:: IModelArticulationCollection
+.. py:class:: ansys.stk.core.graphics.IModelArticulationCollection

    object

    A collection containing a model primitive's available articulations.
 A model articulation identifies geometry on the model and is a collection of transformations that can be applied to that geometry.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IModelArticulationCollection

 Overview
 --------